EU leaders commit to working together after Trump signals that Europe must defend itself

 Macron was expected to confer with his EU counterparts about possibility of using France's nuclear deterrent to protect the continent from Russian threats.

-Von der Leyen's plan was hailed by many, but its short-term benefits are not obvious.
+The short-term benefits of the budget plan offered by European Commission President Ursula von der Leyen were not obvious.
 Most of the increased defense spending would have to come from national budgets at a time when many countries are already overburdened with debt.

-Part of her scheme includes measures to ensure struggling member states will not be punished for going too deep into the red if additional spending is earmarked for defense.
+Part of the proposal includes measures to ensure struggling member states will not be punished for going too deep into the red if additional spending is earmarked for defense.

 “Europe faces a clear and present danger, and therefore Europe has to be able to protect itself, to defend itself,” she said.